theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 cd cpython
 {% endhighlight %}

-# Step 2: enable `deb-src` to retrive build dependencies from the package manager
+# Step 2: enable `deb-src` to retrieve build dependencies from the package manager
 While the package manager couldn't provide a suitable python interpreter for us, it can provide the build dependencies for one!

 For the following command to work, you need to enable at least one `deb-src` in your `/etc/apt/sources.list` file.